zensounds with Stephan Kunze

 JJ Luna, Lanzarote 1972, photo from his website

-That year, he sold his outdoor advertising business in the US Midwest and moved his family to the Canary Islands.
+That year, the writer sold his outdoor advertising business in the US Midwest and moved his family to the Canary Islands.

 Throughout the 1960s, he secretly worked in underground activities that were illegal under Franco’s fascist regime.
 While many of his friends and associates ended up in jail or got deported, Luna never got caught.